curioswati-zz/curioswati.github.io/_posts/2016-06-13-programmatic-ansible-with-python.md

 We will use [Ansible Python API](http://docs.ansible.com/ansible/developing_api.html) to write the script.
 This API enables us to use Ansible programmatically through Python.

-The play will be able to install docker and run a container in the local machine.
+The play will be able to install docker and run a container in a Debian based machine.

 So let’s begin!
 <br>